migrate-ease/migrate-ease/cpp/README.md

 # Hints:
 - CompilerSpecificIssue is not supported by the scanner now.
-- armv8.6-a+sve2 parameter indicates target arch is N2 and target os is with linux.
-- warning level and target compiler only works when arch is armv8.6-a+sve2.
+- warning level and target compiler only works when -march option is armv8.6-a+sve2.

 And refer to `./run.sh` for more details.